ckuo7/census_income_prediction/README.md

 # Exploring the Data

 The first thing we did was investigate the general shape of our data.
 We plotted histograms as well as kept track of the number of distinct levels of each feature.
-Under the "eda" file, you will find the following three scripts we used to help us do so:
+Under the "eda" folder, you will find the following three scripts we used to help us do so:

  1. brainstorm.py is a Python script that iterates through each column in our training, generating bar plots for the distinct values each feature takes.
 This is more informative for categorical as opposed to numerical (continuous) features.